Eurasian harvest mouse: Predators

 Their predators include domesticated cats, barn owls, tawny owls, long-eared owls, little owls, and kestrels.

-As pets

-These rodents are sometimes kept as pets due to their small size, they are very easy to care for, they require low maintenance and to be kept in groups.

 Reproduction

 In most rodent species, females prefer familiar males to unfamiliar ones.
 The adaptive preference of mating with familiar males is not uncommon as familiarity is a proxy for quality that is seen in many solitary animals.
 Harvest mice are thought to be solitary, and the females prefer for familiar males over unfamiliar.
 There is no size dimorphism between the sexes so the females are considered dominant over the males.
 Females do not show interest in the male's odor.
 When females are in oestrus they spend more time with familiar males, and prefer the one that is heavier.
 While in dioestrus, the female spends more time with unfamiliar males.

 In most years in Britain, harvest mice build their first breeding nests in June or July; occasional nests are built earlier in April or early May.
 They prefer building their breeding nests above ground.
 In Russia, harvest mouse breeding occurs in November and December in cereal ricks, buckwheat, and other cereal heads.